 Somewhere between Sulaymaniyah and Diyala, Hamo made a tambor from a single piece of nut wood.
-On the back, he carved a peacock angel—the most sacred spirit in his Yezidi religion.
-He says it consoled him during those lonely days.
+On the back, he carved a peacock angel—the most sacred spirit in Yezidism.
+He says it consoled him during those dark days.

 When he returned to his friends and family in Bare, his village in Shingal (Sinjar in Arabic), his need to make tambors went away.
 He owned a welding shop and fixed refrigerators.
 The years passed by.
 And he may never have taken up instrument-making again.
 Then ISIS invaded.

 The family heard gunshots.
 Nobody knew what was going on, says Hamo.
-A friend called to tell them not to head to nearby Shingal mountain, where people eventually suffered from malnourishment and dehydration.
-Another friend called and said that ISIS was not along a route to safety in the Kurdistan Region of Iraq.
+A friend called to tell them not to head to nearby Mount Shingal, where people eventually ran out of food and water.
+Another friend called and said that a route into the Kurdistan Region of Iraq appeared to be safe.

 Five distant relatives were captured by ISIS, and one is still missing, says Hamo.
 The car didn’t have enough room for Hamo’s sister and aunt, so they had to walk some hundred miles into Kurdistan.
-Nobody brought any of their possessions with them.
+Nobody brought possessions with them.

 Hamo stepped inside his home and found the 27-year-old tambor—or what was left of it.
 The instrument had been shattered by ISIS.
-He picked up the pieces and took them with him to Kurdistan.
+He picked up the pieces and took them back to Kurdistan.

-At Khanke camp, surrounded by familiar faces yet unsure of what lay ahead, Hamo felt an urge to make tambors once again.
-He looked at the jagged shards of his first instrument.
+At Khanke camp, surrounded by familiar faces yet unsure of what lay ahead, Hamo looked at the jagged shards of his first instrument.
 Very carefully, he glued the pieces back together, then left them to dry.
-That got him started and soon he was making tambors with materials donated by an aid organization.
+Soon he was making more tambors with materials donated by an aid organization.

 Hamo immigrated to the United States with his wife and children in 2015.
 At home in Nebraska, he can be found late at night in the house’s lower level, drinking tea and making tambors.
 With curls of nut and mulberry wood scattered across the ground near his workspace, he explains that his tambors are not like the Turkish tambors which are so popular today.
 His take two months to make, and follow the old-fashioned, Yezidi style.
 It gives him immense joy to work on them every day.

-They aren’t for sale.
-He gives them to friends and “people that understand music.”
-People who cherish having a little piece of Yezidi heritage.
-In fact, Hamo gave his 1988 tambor to his brother at Khanke camp.
+He explains that they aren’t for sale.
+He gives them to friends and “people that understand music”—people who cherish having a little piece of Yezidi heritage.
+In fact, Hamo gave his first tambor from 1988 to his brother at Khanke camp.
 Only when his brother made it to the United States did he give the instrument back to Hamo.

 Hamo still plays that tambor today.